SamMarkowitz/docs-test/docs/02_lesson.md

 > YAML Note: The `inputs` key maps to a list of inputs.
 In YAML, a list is signified by prepending a hypen and a space (- ) to each item.

 ##Action
 Finally, we've reached the core of the operation, the action.
-There are two types of actions in SLANG, Python-based actions and Java-based actions.
+There are two types of actions in CloudSlang, Python-based actions and Java-based actions.
 We'll start off by creating a Python action that simply prints the text that was input.
 To do so, we add an `action` key that maps to the action contents.
 Since our action is a python script we add a key:value pair with `python_script` as the key and the script itself as the value.

 ```yaml
   action: